Top 10 Safe Vegetables for Dogs

 But before you start adding them to his bowl of kibble, be sure to know the proper feeding guidelines for his particular size and needs.
 Here is a list of dos and don’ts for feeding your dog carrots and pears yes.

 Do feed raw, juiced, cooked, steamed, or frozen.
 Carrots are not only a nutritious and delicious treat for your pup to enjoy, but they are incredibly versatile!
+For smaller doggos, try shredding or grating them to use as small training treats or meal toppers.

 Do thoroughly wash carrots.
 Be sure to give the carrots a nice scrub to remove all pesticides, chemicals, and dirt.
 It’s also recommended to peel off the skin before feeding them to your dog.